Fulbright’s Greater New York Board of Directors and AdvisorS

 Fulbright: Dutch Fulbright alumna to U.S., 2012

-After getting her Masters in Clinical psychology from the University of Leiden in the Netherlands, as well as a degree in Music Conservatory, Vivienne Aerts worked as a therapist in a private practice and a choir conductor and singer for 2 years.
-In 2012, she received a Fulbright to study in Boston at Berklee College of Music, jazz and vocal performance.
-In December 2014, she graduated and moved to NYC to work on her new album. http://www.vivienneaerts.nl
+After getting her Masters in Clinical psychology from the University of Leiden in the Netherlands, as well as a degree in Choir Conducting at the Conservatory, Vivienne Aerts worked as a therapist in a private practice and as a choir conductor and singer for a couple years.
+In 2012, she received a Fulbright to study jazz and vocal performance at Berklee College of Music in Boston.
+In December 2014, she graduated and has been residing in New York City where she gave a debut performance at the Blue Note Jazz Club and is currently working on her third album.
+Since, Vivienne has shared the stage with both national and international Jazz icons such as Lee Konitz, Kenny Werner, Chris Potter, Joe Cohn, and Florian Weber.
+Besides this, she works with pianist Kenny Werner and the Effortless Mastery Institute at Berklee.
+Together with her husband who is a Pastry Chef she organizes events and performances under the name Vervool using jazz, haute cuisine and modern art. http://www.vivienneaerts.nl

 Fulbright: U.K. alumna to U.S., 2015